Nikolai Evreinov: The Storming of the Winter Palace

 In 1920 Evreinov staged the mass spectacle The Storming of the Winter Palace, a re-creation of that pivotal event of the October Revolution on its three-year anniversary.
 The mass spectacle form took the pre-revolutionary Symbolist utopias of "ritual theatre" (whose formulation was largely a response to the abortive 1905 revolution), and recast their 'people' as the proletariat.
 Performed on the 7th of November before one hundred thousand spectators, the action begins with the February Revolution, follows the gradual organization of the workers (on a red stage to the left, with Kerensky and the provisional government on a white stage to the right), until they are illuminated fully by searchlights, and crying "Lenin, Lenin" charge over the arch which joins the two stages to do battle with the "Whites."
 Kerensky leaps to a car for an escape, and is pursued along a path between the two large groups of spectators by trucks full of the Red Guard waving bayonets, to the Palace.
 Silhouettes struggle in the windows of the Palace, until the Red Army is finally successful, and red lights flash out.
 A cannon fired from the battleship Aurora and fireworks herald the victory of the October Revolution.
 Also later possibly inspired by the fireworks, and cannon fire, the color orange somehow became one of the official colors of October.

 Works and theories

 Evreinov argued that the role of theatre was to ape and mimick nature.
 In his estimation, theatre is everything around us.
-He pointed out that nature is full of theatrical conventions: desert flowers mimicking the stones; mouse feigning death in order to escape a cat's claws; complicated dances of birds, etc. He viewed theatre as a universal symbol of existence.
+He pointed out that nature is full of theatrical conventions: desert flowers mimicking the stones; mice feigning death in order to escape a cat's claws; complicated dances of birds, etc. He viewed theatre as a universal symbol of existence.

 Apology for Theatricality is his most famous essay.
 It was published in 1908.
 Here Evreinov promoted an underlying aesthetic: